 For a full list of Vesta commands, please visit the official documentation.

 Vesta Paid version

-The paid version cost $3/month or $18 for lifetime.
+The paid version costs $3/month or $18 for a lifetime.

-If you stuck anywhere while using Vesta, the documentation will help you get out of the problem.
+The documentation will help you get out of the problem if you are stuck anywhere while using Vesta.
 Please refer to the documentation here.

 How to install Vesta Control Panel